MahmoudEL-Afandy/singleton-pattern/README.md

 # Implementing Singleton Design Pattern

-in this repository, console application with Exchange Rate Example , and implement the singleton pattern on this example .
+Is a console application contains Exchange Rate Example , and i Implemented the singleton pattern on this example .

 ## Table of Contents